Shift Content to Meet Target Audience Needs

 Getting started with a content marketing strategy can be overwhelming.
 It’s not easy to produce quality content on a regular basis.
 In addition to brainstorming topic ideas, conducting research, and writing/creating the content you also need to spend time promoting it once it’s been published and then monitoring its success.
 In the beginning, it may be hard to pin point exactly what kind of content is really going to hit home with target audience members.
 It’s OK to start with a broad approach.
 As long as content is relevant to your industry, it’s a great starting point.
 However, as time goes on you are going to want to create content that is more focused in order to attract the right people.

-Content marketing has SEO advantages, but most importantly you should be writing for your readers.
+Yes, content marketing has SEO advantages.
+Publishing quality content that includes targeted keywords is a way to attract the search engine spiders and generate organic search traffic to interior pages of the site over time.
+Yet, most importantly, you should be writing for your readers.
 You want to create content that speaks to their needs, establishes your business as a trusted source of information, and improves the chances that a target audience member will convert when the time is right.
 The inbound links are just an added side benefit.
-Once you’ve been creating content on a regular basis for awhile, it’s important to see what content is working and what isn’t.
+Once you’ve been creating content on a regular basis, it’s important to see what content is working and what isn’t.

 In order to do so, take a look at your Analytics for insights about how website visitors are interacting with your content.
 Analytics will tell you what your most viewed content is, what content is getting social shares, bounce rate of content, and where your traffic is coming from to your site.